abatista667/bank-management/README.md

 ## Por Ariel Batista Sr. Frontend Developer

-## Como ejecutar la solución
+## How to execute it

-La mejor forma es usar nvm <a>https://github.com/nvm-sh</a> para instalar la version exacta de nodejs, la misma está en el archivo .nvmrc
+the best way is to use nvm <a>https://github.com/nvm-sh</a> to install the exact version of nodejs from the .nvmrc file

 ## Comandos de instalación: